cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpssh-exkeys.md

 **`-x hostfile_gpexpand`**

-When doing a system expansion, this is the name and location of a file containing all configured host names and host addresses (interface names) for each new segment host you are adding to your Greenplum system, one name per line without blank lines or extra spaces.
+When doing a system expansion, this is the name and location of a file containing all configured host names and host addresses (interface names) for each new segment host you are adding to your Cloudberry system, one name per line without blank lines or extra spaces.
 Hosts specified in this file cannot be specified in the host file used with `-e`.

 **`-? (help)`**